wazuh/wazuh-documentation/source/installation-guide/open-distro/index.rst

 There are two different options for deploying Wazuh:

 - **All-in-one deployment**: Wazuh and Open Distro for Elasticsearch are installed on the same host.
-You can choose between unattended installation, which is an automated way of installing the solution with a script, or step-by-step installation, a manual way of carrying out the process.

 - **Distributed deployment**: Each component is installed on a separate host as a single-node or multi-node cluster.
 This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.